oracle-devrel/devo.hacks/tools/goodbye_docker.md

 end
 ```

-This is great, but it is missing the mount(s), which we really need/want if we want to share files between the host and containers.
+There are a few things to notice here.
+First, the mounts.
 See [this blog](https://www.danielstechblog.io/running-podman-on-macos-with-multipass/) for what one person did, using [multipass](https://multipass.run).
 Since we're using Vagrant, VirtualBox and Oracle Linux, we need to do this a bit differently.
 [Vagrant sync'd folders](https://www.vagrantup.com/docs/synced-folders/basic_usage) is here to save the day!
+You might not want to mount `/Users` as I did (on the `config.vm.synced_folder` line).
 Make sure to modify as you need...

+The second thing is SELinux.
+While it's great, if left on (and/or unconfigured further), file sharing (with containers) will not work.
+I went the easy route and simply disabled it altogether.
+Maybe you don't want this... maybe it's not a good idea.
+Your mileage may vary.
+One caveat with this approach is that SELinux will be disabled upon the *second* bootup of the VM.
+That's because the `/etc/selinux/config` file is modified upon the *first* bootup of the VM, but since this is read at boot time, it doesn't take effect until the *second* boot of the VM.
+Just be forewarned.  :)

 From within the `~/tools/podman` directory, I issued `vagrant up` and waited for it to download and provision.
 For grins, I wanted to make sure that my mount was successful, so I connected to the newly minted VM to check it out: